eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Simple Discovery
 ^^^^^^^^^^^^^^^^
-Request the user to introduce a number between 0 and 200 which will be the DDS Domain number.
+This dialog requests the user to introduce a number between 0 and 200 which will be the DDS Domain number.
 This will start a monitor in a specific DDS domain.
 The entities in this domain will be automatically discovered.

 Discovery Server
 ^^^^^^^^^^^^^^^^
-Requests the user to introduce a list of network addresses in a specific string format to connect with one or more *Fast DDS Discovery Servers*.
+This dialog requests the user to introduce a list of network addresses in a specific string format to connect with one or more *Fast DDS Discovery Servers*.
 This string must contain the IP-port pair where the Discovery Server is listening in the format ``ip:port`` separated by ``;``.